 Our unique collections are used by scholars, researchers, curators, authors and many others worldwide who travel to research at CVM.
 Scholars, students, and other researchers working on bona fide topics are invited to call or write to inquire about the materials.
-Our Los Angeles office and research library are open by appointment.
-Advance appointments are required, as much material is stored in offsite vaults.
+Our Los Angeles office and research library are currently not open to researchers, due to covid concerns.
 In certain cases photocopies of some unrestricted paper materials may be provided to off-site scholars and researchers.
+Please see the researcher guidelines below for more info on remote access to paper and film materials.
+Some selected materials may be studied on our Patreon channel.
 Please note, CVM does not rent or sell film prints to individuals.

 NOTE: While the above pages are under construction, we also refer you to our online Library for reference material, and our online store offering research copies of films on DVD and videotape, plus books and journals.

 Please direct questions and inquiries to: